jenkinsci/blueocean-plugin/blueocean-js-extensions/README.md

 `@Singleton` is the class decorator to use to make an object available externally to the module, automatically.
 This dramatically reduces the dependency on publishing npm modules, and allows various modules within the system to share services automatically.
-It is also possible to call `registerExport` and provide a provider method.
+It is also possible to call `registerExport` with a provider method to achieve a similar function.

 `@Inject` is the property decorator to use to get all implementations of an Extension Point or any other Exported object.